bs-community/awesome-minecraft/readme.md

 ### Launchers

 - [MultiMC](https://github.com/MultiMC/MultiMC5) - A custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once.
+- [Prism](https://prismlauncher.org) - A fork of MultiMC, capable of downloading modpacks and other resources directly from CurseForge and FTB.
 - [HMCL](https://github.com/huanghongxun/HMCL) - A powered Minecraft launcher that supports a lot of features.

 ## Development